- Advisory Panel

 - Contact Us

-INTERNATIONAL CONCERT SERIES – Artists internationally renowned for their performances and recordings are presented in five to six concerts each season.
+INTERNATIONAL CONCERT SERIES – Artists internationally renowned for their performances and recordings are presented in concert each season.
 World-class vocal and instrumental soloists, ensembles and chamber orchestras perform an exciting repertoire from various periods and countries.

 OLD MASTERS SERIES (aka the Museum Concert Series) – Six times a year, the SDEMS and the San Diego Museum of Art co-sponsor a series of Sunday afternoon concerts featuring local performers of early music.
 Early music fills the acoustically and visually perfect Museum gallery hung with paintings of Renaissance and Baroque masters.

-WORKSHOP – Each spring, on picturesque Palomar Mountain, students of voice and early instruments (strings, winds, and keyboard) gather for a weekend with noted faculty to improve technique, play in ensembles, and enjoy the surroundings.
+WORKSHOP – Each spring students of voice and early instruments (strings, winds, and keyboard) gather for a weekend with noted faculty to improve technique, play in ensembles, and enjoy the surroundings.

 HOUSE CONCERT – Once a year, members and friends are invited to a concert featuring guest artists in the intimate setting of a private home.